readthedocs/website/content/posts/addons-by-default.md

 ## How to opt-in to addons _now_

 Read the Docs Addons is already available for all users that want to start using it on their projects.
-In case they want to prepare themselves for the migration, or make usage of the new features from Read the Docs Addons, like the [DocDiff](https://docs.readthedocs.io/page/pull-requests.html) for example.
+In case they want to prepare themselves for the migration, or make usage of the new features from Read the Docs Addons, like the [DocDiff addon](https://docs.readthedocs.io/page/pull-requests.html).
 If you want to enable Read the Docs Addons in your project, [follow these steps from our documentation](https://docs.readthedocs.io/page/addons.html#enabling-read-the-docs-addons).